DamonAndrews/17-RegExTutorial/gist-template.md

 ## Summary

-See the below Table of Contents in order to access desciptions for each component of the Regex: Matching an Email.
+See the below Table of Contents in order to access descriptions for each component of the Regex: Matching an Email.
+One may find this tool very useful for applications like Node or MongoDB as it provides validation to ensure that emails are inputted with correct formatting.

 Matching an Email: `/^([a-z0-9_\.-]+)@([\da-z\.-]+)\.([a-z\.]{2,6})$/`